Raspberry Pi

 sudo reboot

-• Done, check that cgroup is enabled:
+• Done, check that cgroups are enabled:

 cat /proc/cmdline

-... group_memory=1 cgroup_enable=memory
+... cgroup_memory=1 cgroup_enable=memory

 mount | grep cgroup